Worldwide ManagerCathy Carson

 Julian Sykes, Le Temps, Geneva

-Wilson Hermanto, the Swiss based American conductor, has had a number of successful debuts to his credit, most recently with the Orchestre Philharmonique de Radio France and the Symphony Silicon Valley in San Jose, California.
-His successful debut with the Orchestre national de Lyon in spring 2012, conducting an adventurous programme of works of Varèse, Schoenberg and Brahms/ Schoenberg is followed by a return to conduct an all Wagner program in the 2012/2013 season.
+Wilson Hermanto, the Swiss based American conductor, had a successful 2012/13 season with debuts ranging from the BBC with the Ulster Orchestra, Orchestre Philharmonique de Radio France, Symphony Silicon Valley in San Jose, California and the Orquesta Filharmonica de Bogota in Columbia.
+An impressive debut with the Orchestre national de Lyon in spring 2012, conducting an adventurous programme of Varèse, Schoenberg and Brahms/ Schoenberg was followed by a reinvitation in January 2013 to conduct an all Wagner programme.

-Other recent engagements have included performances with the London Philharmonic Orchestra in a programme of Brahms and Tchaikovsky, the Prague Symphony Orchestra (Ravel’s complete Daphnis et Chloe), Orchestra of Schleswig-Holstein Festival with pianist Lang Lang on its USA tour, the Ensemble Orchestral de Paris (Tokyo and Paris), the Festival Chamber Orchestra Français de la Grange de Meslay as well the Orchestre National du Capitole de Toulouse, replacing Mikko Franck.
+Other recent engagements have included performances with the London Philharmonic Orchestra (Brahms and Tchaikovsky), the Prague Symphony Orchestra (Ravel’s complete Daphnis et Chloe), Orchestra of Schleswig-Holstein Festival with pianist Lang Lang on a USA tour, the Ensemble Orchestral de Paris (Tokyo and Paris), the Festival Chamber Orchestra Français de la Grange de Meslay as well the Orchestre National du Capitole de Toulouse, where he replaced Mikko Franck.

-In recent seasons, Wilson has worked in addition with the Cleveland Orchestra, Orchestra of the NDR Hannover, English Chamber Orchestra, Orchestre de Chambre de Lausanne, the Moscow Symphony Orchestra, Florida Orchestra, Orchestre National de l'Opera de Lorraine, Brandenburg State Orchestra, Sinfonia Cracovia and Sinfonietta de Lausanne.
+Wilson has further worked with the Cleveland Orchestra, Orchestra of the NDR Hannover, English Chamber Orchestra, Orchestre de Chambre de Lausanne, the Moscow Symphony Orchestra, Florida Orchestra, Orchestre National de l'Opera de Lorraine, Brandenburg State Orchestra, Sinfonia Cracovia and Sinfonietta de Lausanne.

 In the USA, Wilson Hermanto joined the Cleveland Orchestra as Assistant Conductor, a post he held from 2002 – 2004.
-He conducted the orchestra on numerous occasions during his tenure, working closely with Music Director Franz Welser-Möst, guest conductors, and on touring projects.
-He was then invited to collaborate with M. Christoph Eschenbach and a number of orchestras between 2004 - 2007.
+He conducted the orchestra on numerous occasions during his tenure and made his Blossom Festival debut with them in 2003.
+Working closely with Music Director Franz Welser-Möst, guest conductors, and on touring projects, he was then invited to collaborate with Christoph Eschenbach and a number of orchestras between 2004 - 2007.

 Prior to his position in Cleveland, Wilson Hermanto was Music Director of the Young Musicians Foundation (YMF) Debut Orchestra in Los Angeles, continuing the tradition of its past music directors such as André Previn, Michael Tilson Thomas and Myung-Whun Chung.
 The YMF Debut Orchestra is among the most respected and important training orchestras for young musicians in the United States and Mr. Hermanto’s appointment to lead this ensemble came as a result of his winning a national conductor search competition in 1999.
 In his three year tenure in Los Angeles he performed several important world premiere works by American composers as part of a collaboration between the YMF Debut Orchestra and the BMI Foundation, as well as the standard works from Classical, Romantic and 20th Century repertoire, including the Orchestra’s first performance of Bruckner Symphony No 9.

-Wilson Hermanto has a keen and active interest in contemporary repertoire.
-He was invited by Pierre Boulez to be one of only two young conductors to participate in the Lucerne Festival Academy, working intensively with Maestro Boulez on works by contemporary composers.
+Wilson was invited by Pierre Boulez to be one of only two young conductors to participate in the Lucerne Festival Academy, working intensively with Maestro Boulez on works by contemporary composers.
+He continues to have a keen and active interest in the contemporary repertoire.